-Fall/Spring Terms (12 credits each), Summer (9 credits)
+Fall/Spring Seme ester (9 credits each), Summer (6 credits)

-Course Course Name Credit Hours CVMD6990 Thesis Research 1-9 and/or Electives 0-8
+Course Course Name Credit Hours

+MOME6990 Thesis Research 1-9

+and/or

+Electives 0-8

+Total 9 (fall and spring) ;6 (summer)

 The minimum number of credits required for MSBS is 40, with a minimum of 25 credits of didactic coursework (letter grade).
-The MSBS curriculum includes advanced electives in Molecular Medicine or other areas to make up the 25 required didactic credit
+The MSBS curriculum includes advanced electives in Molecular Medicine or other areas to make up the 25 required didactic credit hours.

-10 credits of Thesis Research (CVMD 6990) is required for graduation.
-A minimum of
+A minimum of 10 credits of Thesis Research (MOME 6990) is required for graduation.

-Doctor of Philosophy in Biomedical Sciences: and Immunology Track
+Doctor of Philosophy in Biomedical Sciences: Medical Microbiology and Immunology Track